OfficeDev/outlook-dev-docs/docs/add-ins/outlook-on-send-addins.md

 To set Mailbox policies, admins can download the [Administrative Templates tool](https://www.microsoft.com/download/details.aspx?id=49030) and run it using the Group Policy editor, **gpedit.msc**.

+TODO: May need to discuss majority case (behavior when group policy is disabled i.e. can send, add-in can block) then exception or additional scenario for mission critical (behavior when group policy is enabled i.e., can send only when able to connect to Exchange then add-in can run and block).
+Is it similar for Mac or new OWA?

 ### Enabling the on send feature

 By default, on send functionality is disabled.
 Administrators can enable on send by ensuring the user's group policy setting **Disable send when web extensions can't load** is set to **Enabled**.